datamade/my-reps/README.md

 * Derek Eder - developer, content
 * Eric van Zanten - developer

+## Outdated or incorrect data

+Information on elected officials comes from the Google Civic Information API.
+If you notice an issue with the data, please [report it to Google](https://docs.google.com/forms/d/e/1FAIpQLScA45a5Acnn6hK1R6dd45ttoVbI4tWc7oXl-pjQ-84yx7yuxA/viewform).

 ## Errors / Bugs

 If something is not behaving intuitively, it is a bug, and should be reported.